 - Please follow this Faculty Search Matrix for must do's as it relates to ALVSCE and University Policies.

 - Tenure and continuing track positions must receive approval from the Provost through the yearly hiring plan process; this approval will be sought by the Dean

-- All ALVSCE (Faculty, Classified Staff and Appointed Professional) positions must be posted in UACareers
+- All ALVSCE (Faculty, University Staff and Appointed Professional) positions must be posted in Talent

 All employee searches should be kept confidential and discussed only with the members of the search committee or relevant individuals in the chain of command.
 Once there is a formal candidate pool, the committee chair should seek permission from the candidates (preferably in writing) to disclose their names publicly as finalists.
 This preserves the applicants’ privacy.
 Some searches may be conducted confidentially throughout the entire process due to the potential that a public phase would discourage applicants.

 Faculty Positions (CE/C or TE/T) – College Funded Positions

 - All tenure/continuing track employees, and those funded from a college funding line (Teaching/Research or Cooperative Extension), must be approved by the Dean and Provost prior to posting a position or convening a search committee.